USF-IMARS/FCRWQDC_data_ingest/README.md

 Final data is also stored in gdrive [here](https://drive.google.com/drive/folders/1QMUpJOwfAMG9dB_fYT0Yva3IBVRg27fr?usp=drive_link).

+The final data produced by this ingestion is visualized further using [this shiny data dashboard](https://github.com/USF-IMARS/FCRWQDC_data_dashboard).

 Data from WIN is pulled manually for each program and put into `data/`.
 This data is staged at [this box.com link](https://usf.app.box.com/s/6j6ipvgh1ncu8qcmgw9o0ygxogcg8371).